 6. Bakewell Cream

 Bakewell Cream was invented during World War II, when cream of tartar and baking powder were in short supply.
 The product contains no dairy: The “cream” in its name refers to its use in traditional Maine cream biscuits.
-The results are superior, higher, lighter and tastier baked goods and you can find the Original Bakewell Cream on amazon being sold by New England Cupboard.
+The results are superior, higher, lighter and tastier baked goods and you can find the Original Bakewell Cream in our list of Maine items.